-Extensive design guidance on each of these circuits can be obtained from "AN45: Design Guide for the Si3210 DC-DC Converter" and from an interactive dc-dc converter design spreadsheet.
+Extensive design guidance can be obtained from Application Note 45 (AN45) and from an interactive dcdc converter design spreadsheet.
 Both of these documents are available on the Silicon Laboratories website (www.silabs.com).

 2.2.2.
-BJT/Inductor Circuit Option Using Si3210
+BJT/Inductor Circuit Using Si3230

-The BJT/Inductor circuit option, as defined in Figure 10 on page 18, offers a flexible, low-cost solution.
-Depending on selected L1 inductance value and the switching frequency, the input voltage (V{DC}) can range from 5 V to 30 V. Because of the nature of a dc-dc converter's operation, peak and average input currents can become large with small input voltages.
+The BJT/Inductor circuit, as defined in Figure 4, offers a flexible, low-cost solution.
+Depending on selected L1 inductance value and the switching frequency, the input voltage (V{DC}) can range from 5 V to 30 V. By nature of a dc-dc converter's operation, peak and average input currents can become large with small input voltages.

 Consider this when selecting the appropriate input voltage and power rating for the V{DC} power supply.

 For this solution, a PNP power BJT (Q7) switches the current flow through low ESR inductor L1.
-The Si3210 uses the DCDRV and DCFF pins to switch Q7 on and off.
+The Si3230 uses the DCDRV and DCFF pins to switch Q7 on and off.
 DCDRV controls Q7 through NPN BJT Q8.
 DCFF is ac coupled to Q7 through capacitor C10 to assist R16 in turning off Q7.
-Therefore, DCFF must have opposite polarity to DCDRV, and the Si3210 (not Si3210M) must be used.
+Therefore, DCFF must have opposite polarity to DCDRV, and the Si3230 (not Si3230M) must be used.

 2.2.3.
-MOSFET/Transformer Circuit Option Using the Si3210M
+MOSFET/Transformer Circuit Option Using Si3230M

-The MOSFET/transformer circuit option, defined in Figure 11 on page 19, offers higher power efficiencies across a larger input voltage range.
+The MOSFET/transformer circuit option, as defined in Figure 5, offers higher power efficiencies across a larger input voltage range.
 Depending on the transformers primary inductor value and the switching frequency, the input voltage (V{DC}) can range from 3.3 V to 35 V. Therefore, it is possible to power the entire ProSLIC solution from a single 3.3 V or 5 V power supply.
 By nature of a dc-dc converter's operation, peak and average input currents can become large with small input voltages.
 Consider this when selecting the appropriate input voltage and power rating for the V{DC} power supply (number of REN supported).

-For this solution, an n-channel power MOSFET (M1) switches the current flow through a power transformer, T1.
-T1 is specified in "AN45: Design Guide for the Si3210 DC-DC Converter", and includes several taps on the primary side to facilitate a wide range of input voltages.
-The Si3210M version of the Si3210 must be used for the application circuit depicted in Figure 11 because the DCFF pin is used to drive M1 directly and, therefore, must be the same polarity as DCDRV.
+For this solution, an n-channel power MOSFET (M1) switches the current flow through a power transformer T1.
+T1 is specified in Application Note 45 (AN45), and includes several taps on the primary side to facilitate a wide range of input voltages.
+The Si3230M version of the Si3230 must be used for the application circuit depicted in Figure 5 because the DCFF pin is used to drive M1 directly and therefore must be the same polarity as DCDRV.
 DCDRV is not used in this circuit option; connecting DCFF and DCDRV together is not recommended.

 2.2.4.
-DC-DC Converter Architecture (Si3210/Si3210M Only)
+DC-DC Converter Architecture

-The control logic for a pulse-width-modulated (PWM) dc-dc converter is incorporated in the Si3210.
-Output pins DCDRV and DCFF are used to switch a bipolar transistor or MOSFET.
-The polarity of DCFF is opposite that of DCDRV.
+The control logic for a pulse width modulated (PWM) dc-dc converter is incorporated in the Si3230.
+Output pins, DCDRV and DCFF, are used to switch a bipolar transistor or MOSFET.
+The polarity of DCFF is opposite to that of DCDRV.